-This 2014 Annual Report contains forward-looking statements that are based on our management's beliefs and assumptions and on information currently available to our management.
-The forward-looking statements are contained principally in the sections entitled "Risk factors," "Management's discussion and analysis of financial condition and results of operations," and "Business."
+This Annual Report contains forward-looking statements that are based on our management's beliefs and assumptions and on information currently available to management.
+The forward-looking statements are contained principally in the sections entitled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Business."
 Forward-looking statements include information concerning our possible or assumed future results of operations, business strategies, financing plans, competitive position, industry environment, potential growth opportunities and the effects of competition.
-Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will" or similar expressions and the negatives of those terms.
+Forward-looking statements include statements that are not historical facts and can be idat are not instorical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," or similar expressions and the negatives of those terms.

 Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
 Given these uncertainties, you should not place undue reliance on any forward-looking statements.
 In particular, Copart cannot predict its future revenues or operating results or its future rates of revenue growth, if any.
-Factors that could materially affect future results include, but are not limited to, risks relating to our dependence on a limited number of major vehicle sellers for a substantial portion of our revenues, risks associated with international operations, our ability to implement our management information system, our need to acquire new facilities, and the potential for quarterly variations in our operating results.
-In addition, investors in Copart should review the more detailed discussions of risks and uncertainties affecting our business described under the caption "Risk factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on September 29, 2014 and supplemented in our subsequent Quarterly Reports on
+Factors that could materially affect future results include, but are not limited to, risks relating to our dependence on a limited number of major vehicle sellers for a substantial portion of our revenues, risks associated with international operations, our ability to implement our management information systems, our need to acquire new facilities, and the potential for quarterly variations in our operating results.
+In addition, investors in Copart should review the more detailed discussions of risks and uncertainties affecting our business described under the caption "Risk factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on September 25, 2015 and supplemented in our subsequent Quarterly Reports on Form 10-O.

 Except as required by law, we assume no obligation to update these forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.
+This page intentionally left blank.